One thing has become increasingly clear in the personal finance industry: Online banks are on the rise.

 Depositing, transferring, spending, investing, and saving money has never been easier to do on your smartphone.

-No matter which bank you decide to go with, if you pick the option that makes the most sense for your financial situation, you’ll be well served by any of the online banks that you learned about above.
+If you pick the option that makes the most sense for your financial situation, you’ll be well served by any of the online banks above.